-Your event can no longer take place in person-now what?
+Your event is no longer taking place in person…now what?

 Short answer – breathe.